kingdavidmartins/recommendation-system/problem-set-1/README.md

   manhattan(users['Hailey'], users['Jordyn']) == > 7.5
 ```

-Problem -Test 1
+###Problem - Test 2
 ```
-Test 2: Write a function that returns an array/set of users with their name and ratings compared to Hailey sorted by the ratings from least to greatest
+Write a function that returns an array/set of users with their name and ratings compared to Hailey sorted by the ratings from least to greatest

 Example:
   computeNearestNeighborManhattan("Hailey", users) =>> [(2.0, ''Veronica'), (4.0, 'Chan'),(4.0, 'Sam'), (4.5, 'Dan'), (5.0, 'Angelica'), (5.5, 'Bill'), (7.5, 'Jordyn')]